 Klenowski, V., Askew, S. and Carnell, E. (2006).
 Portfolios for learning, assessment and professional development in higher education.
 Assessment and Evaluation in Higher Education 31(3), 267–286.

-Ross, P. (2009).
-Using a portfolio to assess the key learning outcomes of practical classes.
+Ross, P. (2009)..
 In the Bio-Assess collection: Enhancing Assessment in the Biological Sciences: Ideas and resources for university educators.

 The contributions of staff who engaged with the preparation of this topic are gratefully acknowledged, in particular Chris Hughes in the School of Public Health and Community Medicine.